Lupus anticoagulant

 Lupus anticoagulant is an immunoglobulin that binds to phospholipids and proteins associated with the cell membrane.
 Its name is a partial misnomer, as it is actually a prothrombotic antibody in vivo.
-Lupus anticoagulant in living systems causes a decrease in clotting time.
 The name derives from their properties in vitro, as these antibodies increase coagulation times in laboratory tests such as the activated partial thromboplastin time (aPTT).
 Investigators speculate that the antibodies interfere with phospholipids used to induce in vitro coagulation.
 In vivo, the antibodies are thought to interact with platelet membrane phospholipids, increasing adhesion and aggregation of platelets, which accounts for the in vivo prothrombotic characteristics.

 The condition was first described by hematologist C. Lockard Conley in 1952.

 Terminology

 Both words in the term "lupus anticoagulant" can be misleading: